kbayraktar/kbayraktar.github.io/te_markdown/developer-quick-start.md

 Don't worry, it is setup in no time with just a couple of shell commands.
 Prerequisite is an installation of linux with curl and git, all other dependencies are pulled by the respective shell.nix (using the nix package manager).

-You can edit the project files (mostly typescript) with an editor of your choice (e.g. VisualCode, Emacs).
+You can edit the project files (mostly typescript) with an editor of your choice (e.g. Visual Studio Code, gedit, Emacs).

 It is an angular 5 project using yarn.
 It is composed of several angular UI-Components that are pulled in via dependencies in the `packages.json` and are colocated to this project.